johnsusek/vue-test-declarative/docs/Install.md

 # Installation

 Vue-test-declarative is easiest to use out-of-the-box with a recent vue-cli project configured for mocha unit testing.
 If you're starting a new project, it's suggested to go that route.
+If you have a vue-cli project, but without unit testing, use the command `vue add @vue/unit-mocha`.

 For older projects, you may need to install some additional packages to get up-and-running.